Upperclass Living Learning Communities

 In addition to taking the class, the LLC students will be offered general social, academic, wellness, diversity, etc. programming, but more importantly will be offered programming connected to the focus of the LLC.
 Students will connect with the Rainbow Alliance through orientation events and programming throughout the academic year.
 Additionally, the RA will work with the resident director (RD), Cross Cultural and Leadership Development (CCLD) staff and GSWS faculty to implement LLC specific programming including, lectures, film screenings, creative projects, colloquia, and reading groups.

 The Health Sciences Living Learning Community (LLC), in partnership with the School of Health Sciences, is available to all upperclass students planning a career in medicine or another health sciences field.
-Students who live in this community will be provided with enhanced opportunities to make them more competitive in their future medical careers, graduate school applications and medical school applications.
+Students who live in this community located in Irvis will be provided with enhanced opportunities to make them more competitive in their future medical careers, graduate school applications and medical school applications.

 - Students participating in the Health Sciences LLC will have the opportunity to: